svitlanamidianko/software-engineering-learning/session8_1/README.md

 ## Questions

+For the Bank Loans and Online Retailers exercises, please review the SQLAlchemyTutorial.md file in this folder and use the tutorial as a guide to the following exercises.
+After reading the tutorial, check out the SQLAlchemySample.py file for a working implementation.
+For comparisons with an SQLite3 implementation in Python, compare SQLAlchemySample.py and SQLite3Sample.py.

 ### Bank loans

 From the bank loan exercise at the beginning of the unit:
 1. Rewrite all the `CREATE TABLE` commands for the Clients and Loans tables to now use SQLAlchemy.
 The SQLAlchemy commands should also create primary key